JvanKatwijk/qt-dab/README.md

 -----------------------------------------------------------------

-I was not very satisfied with the presets being shown in a separate list.
+I was not very satisfied with the presets being shown in a separate list as was done in the 2.7.2 version.
 In 2.7.3 the GUI is extended with a combobox - at the bottom of the service list - that will contain the presets.

+The presets are stored in xml format in a file ".qt-dab-presets.xml" which is kept in the home directory (folder) of the user.
+On program start this file will be read (note that if some *file input* is selected, the preset selector will not be shown).
+On *regular* program termination, the preset file is rewritten.

-The encoding of the presets is as *channel:service*, it sometimes happens that different channels have (diferently encoded) versions of the same service.
+The encoding of the presets is as *channel:service*, it sometimes happens that different channels have (differently encoded) versions of the same service (here, channel 5B and channel 8A both carry a service "Omroep West").

 ![Qt-DAB with sdrplay input](/qt-dab-presets.png?raw=true)

-Adding a service to the *presets* is by *clicking with the right mouse button on the name of the service that is currently selected in the servicelist*.
+Adding a service to the *presets* is simply by *clicking with the right mouse button on the name of the service that is currently selected in the servicelist* (recall that clicking with the *left* mouse button well select the service with that name).

 Of course, one is also able to *remove* an entry from the presets.
 To do this, select the entry (by putting the curson on it without clicking any of the mouse buttons) and press the *shift* and the *delete* button on the keyboard simultaneously.

-*Note that clicking with the right mouse button on any other service name than the currently selected one will show some technical data of that service as shown in the picture below.
+Note that clicking with the *right* mouse button on any other service name than the currently selected one will show some technical data of that service as shown in the picture below.

 ![Qt-DAB with sdrplay input](/qt-dab-servicedata.png?raw=true)

-The presets are stored in xml format in a file ".qt-dab-presets.xml" which is kept in the home directory (folder) of the user.
-On program start this file will be read (note that if some *file input* is selected, the preset selector will not be shown).

-In 2.7.2 - thanks to stuart Longland - (most) widgets became resizable and a first version of the "presets" was made.
+In 2.7.2 - thanks to Stuart Longland - (most) widgets became resizable and he suggested to create presets, so in 2.7.2 a first version of the "presets" was made.

 -----------------------------------------------------------------
 NEW in 2.7.1